How to be More Self-Reliant Every Day

 - Shower less frequently; use less hot water; use less water with each visit.

-- Urinate outside (if you don’t live in the city) – feed your trees and bushes!
+- Urinate outside – feed your trees and bushes!

 - Replace your flush toilet with a composting toilet.